HemmeligOrg/Hemmelig.app/README.md

 - Optional password protection
 - Optional IP address restriction
 - QR Code of the secret link
-- Encrypted key is part of the URL, and not saved to the database for an extra layer of security
+- Decrypted key is part of the URL, and not saved to the database for an extra layer of security
+- Possible to send the secret with the decryption key separately
-- It will detect if the secret is base64 encoded, and add a button to convert it to plain text on read
+- Convert the secret to base64 on read
+- Rate limited API
 - Self-hosted version.
 Keywords: Regulatory compliance
 - CLI Support
 - Using Prisma with SQLite